paulantier/music_genre_clustering/README.md

 # music_genre_clustering
 Creating 2D maps of different music genres using CNN feature extraction on MEL-spectrograms of music tracks

-The plan was to see how coherent music genre classification is in comparison of sound similarity.
+The plan was to see how coherent music genre classification is in comparison with sound similarity.

 The first step is to scrape a lot of labeled 30 seconds musical excerpts using the Spotify API, then to process the labels and reduce them to around 30 distinct genres.